Joiner that merges sorted data from two or more data sources on a common key whose values must differ in these data sources.

 The default encoding depends on DEFAULT_SOURCE_CODE_CHARSET in defaultProperties.

-must be specified.
-Any of these transformation attributes must use a
+Any of these transformation attributes must use a common CTL template

 For detailed information about transformations, see also Defining Transformations.